ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    oversight, including the application of local policy, configuration methods, and the application of a trust model.
-Methods of how to manage these aspects are out of scope for this document, but recomandations are provided in the Security section of this document.
+Methods of how to manage these aspects are out of scope for this document, but recommendations are provided in the Security section of this document.

    The MDSC can also provide topology abstraction of its view of the